thegoodhen/uploader.sh/README.md

 ## Known limitations:

-- No support for spaces in filenames yet.
-I have to fix this soon.
+- -No support for spaces in filenames yet.
+I have to fix this soon.- (FIXED)
 - The format of the list of uploaded files should be changed to allow for easier copying using Vim.
 - I need to handle the situation when no input arguments are present.